wl-net/dataview/README.md

 Automation
 ----

 The automation application provides users with a way to automate lighting, music, and other systems in a residence.
+This application is supplemented by the sensors application, which can provide additional information to act upon when performing automation tasks.
+Dataview does not support any standard automation protcols out of the box, but rather relies on Automators to translate dataview actions into native commands through a JSON-RPC interface.
+[Automation Documentation](https://github.com/wl-net/dataview/blob/master/automation/README.md)

 Dataview
 ----

-The dataview application contains shared code used by all other applications
+The dataview application contains shared code used by all other applications.

 Money
 ----